 The dog owner may have been negligent if they:

 - Allowed the dog to roam freely and wander off their property

 - Failed to securely confine a dog that has been classified as a dangerous dog under Florida law

 Our lawyers will search for evidence to establish the dog owner’s negligence.
 We may interview neighbors, search for evidence of past complaints and even locate eyewitnesses who can testify about what happened.

 How Long Do I Have To File a Lawsuit After a Dog Bite in Florida?

 The statute of limitations is a deadline for taking legal action after an injury.
-In most personal injury cases, you have four years to file a lawsuit.
-After four years, you lose the right to seek compensation for your injuries.
+In most personal injury cases, you have two years to file a negligence lawsuit.
+If your claim is based on strict liability, you may have longer.
+After two years, you lose the right to seek compensation for your injuries.

 Contact a New Port Richey Dog Bite Lawyer for a Free Consultation

 Do you have questions about your legal rights after sustaining dog bite injuries?
-Contact Winters & Yonker, P.A. for a free consultation today.
+Contact Winters & Yonker Personal Injury Lawyers for a free consultation today.
 An experienced New Port Richey dog bite lawyer can help you recover the maximum compensation you deserve.